 - 1.7.1 Members of the HSREC are expected to make decisions and conduct their oversight responsibilities in an independent manner, free from bias and undue influence.
 HSREC members (and members of their immediate families) may be involved in activities that could be perceived as conflicting with their HSREC responsibility.
-The integrity of the HSREC review process can be compromised if such conflicts of interests are not disclosed and where necessary, avoided. - 1.7.2 HSREC members must disclose any relationship, interest or other circumstances, which could reasonably be perceived as creating a conflict of interest -including the following: - 1.7.2.1 Personal Relationship: The HSREC member has a personal relationship with the principal investigator or key personnel of a research protocol under review by the HSREC. - 1.7.2.2 Relationship to the research study: The HSREC member (his/her spouse or immediate family member) is the principal investigator or co-investigator of the research protocol under review by the HSREC. - 1.7.2.3 Business relationship or Affiliation: The HSREC member serves as a trustee, director, officer, owner or partner of a for-profit entity that could be affected by the outcome of the research protocol under review by the HSREC. - 1.7.2.4 Financial interest: The HSREC member has a financial interest that could be affected by the outcome of the research protocol under review by the HSREC.
-Included in the definition of financial interest are equity interests e.g. stock, stock options or other ownership interests, payment or expectation of payment derived from intellectual property rights (e.g. patent royalties); and payments received from a for-profit entity for consulting or other services. - 1.7.3 HSREC members are required to disclose only those interests that may be affected by the research, which is the subject of the research proposal and that might otherwise reasonably be perceived to affect their independent unbiased judgment with respect to the HSREC's review of the protocol or related matters. - 1.7.4 HSREC members should make disclosures to the Chair.
+The integrity of the HSREC review process can be compromised if such conflicts of interests are not disclosed and where necessary, avoided. - 1.7.2 HSREC members must disclose any relationship, interest or other circumstances, which could reasonably be perceived as creating a conflict of interest -including the following: - 1.7.2.1 Personal Relationship: The HSREC member has a personal relationship with the principal investigator or key personnel of a research protocol under review by the HSREC. - 1.7.2.2 Relationship to the research study: The HSREC member (his/her spouse or immediate family member) is the principal investigator or co-investigator of the research protocol under review by the HSREC. - 1.7.2.3 Business relationship or affiliation: The HSREC member serves as a trustee, director, officer, owner or partner of a for-profit entity that could be affected by the outcome of the research protocol under review by the HSREC. - 1.7.2.4 Financial interest: The HSREC member has a financial interest that could be affected by the outcome of the research protocol under review by the HSREC.
+Included in the definition of financial interest are equity interests e.g. stock, stock options or other ownership interests, payment or expectation of payment derived from intellectual property rights (e.g. patent royalties); and payments received from a for-profit entity for consulting or other services. - 1.7.3 HSREC members should make disclosures to the Chair.
 The Chair and HSREC shall determine whether a conflict exists.
-The determination of whether or not a conflict exists shall be reflected in the minutes. - 1.7.5 The Chair may similarly become involved in a situation of potential conflict of interest.
-In this case he/she should discuss the matter with the HSREC. - 1.7.6 Recusal: HSREC members who have a conflict of interest related to any research protocols that the HSREC is about to consider will refrain from participating in any discussion of the protocol or related matters, except to the extent necessary to provide relevant factual information requested by the Chair.
+The determination of whether or not a conflict exists shall be reflected in the minutes. - 1.7.4 The Chair may similarly become involved in a situation of potential conflict of interest.
+In this case he/she should discuss the matter with the HSREC. - 1.7.5 Recusal: HSREC members who have a conflict of interest related to any research protocols that the HSREC is about to consider will refrain from participating in any discussion of the protocol or related matters, except to the extent necessary to provide relevant factual information requested by the Chair.
 Unless requested by the Chair to provide such information to the HSREC, the member with a conflict of interest will leave the meeting during the discussion and decision process.
-The outcome of the HSREC decision in the absence of the recused member will not be discussed upon return of the member concerned but may be conveyed after closure of the meeting. - 1.7.7 HSREC members assigned as a reviewer for a protocol or related matters, with respect to which a conflict of interest has been identified, will notify HSREC Administration so that the protocol can be reassigned. - 1.7.8 In the event that the conflict of interest involves the Chair, he or she will appoint the Vice-Chair, or another member as acting chair (with approval of the HSREC).
+The outcome of the HSREC decision in the absence of the recused member will not be discussed upon return of the member concerned but may be conveyed after closure of the meeting.

+- 1.7.6 HSREC members assigned as a reviewer for a protocol or related matters, with respect to which a conflict of interest has been identified, will notify HSREC Administration so that the protocol can be reassigned. - 1.7.7 In the event that the conflict of interest involves the Chair, he or she will appoint the Vice-Chair, or another member as acting chair (with approval of the HSREC).
 The acting chair will conduct the meeting, for the remainder of the discussion of the item in question.